Who is MC Kauan, 'funkeiro' arrested for drug trafficking on the coast of SP | Santos and Region

 Kauan had in possession 19 cocaine pins and 22 plastic bottles containing methylene chloride, i.e. perfume launcher.

 In October 2019, there was a conviction in court for drug trafficking.
-The defense then appealed, and the artist was able to respond to the lawsuit in freedom.
+The defense then appealed, and the artist was free to respond to the lawsuit.

 The Public Ministry (MP) presented an appeal, which was accepted by the Court of Justice of the State of São Paulo (TJ-SP).